wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 The previous statement block includes three important setup items:
 -	**LOG_ARCHIVE_CONFIG...:** You define the unique database ids using this statement.
 -	**LOG_ARCHIVE_DEST_1...:** You define the local archive folder location using this statement.
-We recommend that you create a new directory for your database’s archiving needs and specify the local archive location using this statement explicitly rather than using Oracle’s default folder %ORACLE_HOME%\database\archive.
+We recommend that you create a new directory for your database's archiving needs and specify the local archive location using this statement explicitly rather than using Oracle's default folder %ORACLE_HOME%\database\archive.
 -	**LOG_ARCHIVE_DEST_2 ....
 LGWR ASYNC...:** You define an asynchronous log writer process (LGWR) to collect transaction redo data and transmit it to standby destinations.
 Here, the DB_UNIQUE_NAME specifies a unique name for the database at the destination standby server.

 Once the new parameter file is ready, you need to create the spfile from it.